Skip to main content

 On time

-Whole Home Health demonstration program that supports income-qualified household with electrification, weatherization and efficiency, and health and safety retrofits.
+Whole Home Health demonstration program that supports income-qualified households with electrification, weatherization and efficiency, and health and safety retrofits.

 Leveraging partnerships with affordable housing organizations can help ensure building electrification is implemented with a people-centered focus and that electrification technologies are deployed for frontline community members and populations beyond early adopters.